SoFi Review: No-Fee Checking and Savings With Perks

 Accessibility of Funds

-Once your money arrives, however, SoFi offers an ATM card that you can use at 55,000-plus Allpoint ATMs around the world without triggering an ATM fee.
-If a third-party terminal hits you with a fee, SoFi rebates that amount.
-This is a huge benefit for international travelers, as traditional banks often slap fees of $5 or more on overseas withdrawals, in addition to any third-party fees.
-Note that ATM withdrawals are limited to $1,000 daily, and debit card usage is restricted to $6,000 per day.
+You can withdraw cash at 55,000-plus Allpoint ATMs around the world without triggering an ATM fee.
+ATM withdrawals are limited to $1,000 daily, and debit card usage is restricted to $6,000 per day.

 How To Open an Account